Maryland Family Law Attorney Offers Skilled Representation

 Compassionate guidance for divorce, child custody, visitation and mediation

 Family law cases are emotionally turbulent for all parties involved.
 However, you can reduce the impact your domestic case has on you and your children by hiring an experienced attorney.
-At the Law Offices of Dawn S. Veltman, I have represented divorcing spouses and families in a variety of sensitive issues for over a decade.
+At the Law Offices of Dawn S. Veltman, LLC, I have represented divorcing spouses and families in a variety of sensitive issues for over a decade.
 Whether you’re seeking to mediate a child custody agreement or file for divorce, I can assert your rights and protect your interests.

 File for divorce in Maryland

 Depending on your circumstances, you may be filing or facing a “limited” or “absolute” divorce.
 A limited divorce is essentially a legal separation — you resolve issues about child custody, alimony, etc., but remain legally married.
 An absolute divorce settles the same issues but officially ends your marriage.

 To file for divorce in Maryland, you or your spouse must have resided in the state for at least one year.
 Additionally, unless you are filing a fault divorce, you must have lived apart for at least 12 months.
 You can file a fault divorce on the following grounds:

 I can help you acquire, fill out, and submit the necessary paperwork for your divorce.
 I will also protect your rights and uncover the most effective strategy for achieving your goals.
 If your case is contested, I can investigate your financial records to ensure marital and nonmarital assets are properly identified.
 Further, I can be your voice during any contested divorce issues, including those related to alimony, child custody, and child support.

 In all child custody cases, the court follows the “best interests of the child” standard.
 This means that although the court will consider other factors, such as the child’s preference and the income of the parents, it will ultimately decide based on what would benefit the child the most.
 There are two types of custody: